GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Introduction

-To this end, we propose a novel deep learning model, namely \underline{r}adiologist-\underline{i}nspired deep \underline{d}enoising \underline{net}work (RIDnet), to imitate the workflow of a radiologist reading LDCT images.
-As shown in Figure 2, following the scheme of radiologist-inspired comprehensive information, we first introduce the graph convolutional network (GCN) to imitate the step 2 of radiologists through constructing the non-local graph, i.e., explicitly extracting non-local information, which cannot be utilized by existing CNN-based methods directly.
-Furthermore, the GCN is also proposed to imitate the step 3 of radiologists via establishing the context graph among slices for context information.
-Compared with the context information implicitly extracted by 3D CNN \cite{RN308,li2020sacnn}, the information extracted by GCN is more explicit, leading to better effects as suggested in \cite{elezi2020exploiting}.
-Here, the imitation of step 2 and step 3 together is composed of a novel deep learning module, namely 3D GCN module.
-The proposed 3D GCN module aims to imitate the behavior of radiologists, i.e., concerning the non-local information of the intra-slice and the context information of the inter-slice.
+To this end, we propose a novel graph convolutional network-based LDCT denoising model, namely GCN-MIF, to explicitly leverage the fused representation of local, non-local, and contextual information (i.e. multi-information) for denoising purpose.
+Specifically, instead of using the non-local relationships between one pixel with all the pixels (e.g., self-attention), we propose to construct the intra-slice graph through top-$K$ similarity among pixels (as the non-local neighbors), which can enjoy the advantages of \textit{flexible usage of non-local relationships} and \textit{high computational efficiency}.
+Then, the graph convolutional network (GCN) is introduced to aggregate those obtained non-local relationships, which can be regarded as a more explicit manner of extracting non-local information compared with CNN-based models.
+Furthermore, by establishing inter-slice graphs, the GCN is proposed to utilize contextual dependencies among pixels.
+Compared with the contextual information implicitly extracted by 3D CNN \cite{RN308,li2020sacnn}, the information extracted by GCN is also explicit.
+Here, the GCN modules for intra- and inter-slice information are proposed to construct a novel deep learning module, namely 3D GCN module, which aims to consider the non-local and contextual information together.
 Obviously, the local information is also important.
 We therefore leverage classical convolution operation to acquire useful local patterns.
-Finally, the proposed RIDnet integrates the aforementioned three parts to learn the best adaptive composition through the feature fusion.
-Note that the proposed RIDnet can be also stacked to further improve the denoising capacity.
-In this paper, the adopted model is constructed by three RIDnets due to the consideration of comprehensive performance (we discuss this in supplement I), as shown in Figure 3.
-Our proposed RIDnet follows the workflow of radiologists for LDCT images denoising, differentiating from the widely adopted CNN.
+Finally, the proposed GCN-MIF integrates the aforementioned three components (i.e., the local, non-local, and contexutal information) to learn the best adaptive composition through the feature fusion.
+Note that the proposed GCN-MIF can also be stacked to further improve the denoising capacity.
+In this paper, the adopted model is constructed by three GCN-MIFs due to the consideration of comprehensive performance, as shown in Figure 3.